Get Matched With Cybersecurity Programs

 Step 4: Examination and Licensure

-After you have completed your education and supervised time, you will want to schedule an exam provided by the National Board for Certification in Occupational Therapy (NBCOT). you will need to apply and qualify to sit for the exam by sending materials that include, an official academic transcript.
+After you have completed your education and supervised work, you will want to schedule an exam provided by the National Board for Certification in Occupational Therapy (NBCOT). you will need to apply and qualify to sit for the exam by sending materials, which includes an official academic transcript.
 The exam is broken down into the following areas:

 • Evaluation and Assessment (25%)